by Jefferson Williams

 Even if a mistake has been corrected in the literature, I may point it out here not due to anti-social malice on my part but to alert anyone new to a

 subject why something they read may be wrong.
 On that note, I would be very grateful if you would alert me to my mistakes.

-Please email me if you find a mistake(s).
+Please email me at Jeff dot Williams at acousticpulse.com if you find a mistake(s).